puppetlabs-toy-chest/puppet-quest-guide/quests/power_of_puppet.md

 1. `gr_django_ver      = "1.5"`

-Note that the `gr_django_ver` parameter takes a string, not float value, so it must be wrapped in quotes for puppet to parse it correctly.
+Note that the `gr_django_ver` parameter takes a string, not float value, so it must be wrapped in quotes for Puppet to parse it correctly.

 Double check that you have clicked the *Add parameter* button for all of your parameters, then click the *Commit 5 changes* button in the bottom right of the console window to commit your changes.

-### Run puppet
+### Run Puppet

 Now that you have classified the `learning.puppetlabs.vm` node with the `graphite` class, Puppet knows how the system should be configured, but it won't make any changes until a Puppet run occurs.

-By default, the puppet agent daemon runs in the background on all nodes you manage with Puppet.
-Every 30 minutes, the puppet agent daemon requests a *catalog* from the puppet master.
-The puppet master parses all the classes applied to that node, builds the catalog to describes how the node is supposed to be configured, and returns this catalog to the node's puppet agent.
+By default, the Puppet agent daemon runs in the background on all nodes you manage with Puppet.
+Every 30 minutes, the Puppet agent daemon requests a *catalog* from the Puppet master.
+The Puppet master parses all the classes applied to that node, builds the catalog to describe how the node is supposed to be configured, and returns this catalog to the node's Puppet agent.
 The agent then applies any changes necessary to bring the node into the line with the state described by the catalog.

-{% task 4 %}
----
-- execute: |
-    curl -i -k --cacert /etc/puppetlabs/puppet/ssl/ca/ca_crt.pem --key /etc/puppetlabs/puppet/ssl/private_keys/learning.puppetlabs.vm.pem --cert /etc/puppetlabs/puppet/ssl/certs/learning.puppetlabs.vm.pem -H "Content-Type: application/json" -X POST -d '{"name":"Learning VM", "environment":"production", "parent":"00000000-0000-4000-8000-000000000000", "classes":{"graphite" : {"gr_web_server" : "none", "gr_django_pkg" : "django", "gr_django_provider" : "pip", "gr_django_ver" : "1.5"} },  "rule":["or", ["=", "name", "learning.puppetlabs.vm"]]}' https://localhost:4433/classifier-api/v1/groups
-- execute: puppet agent --test
-{% endtask %}
+<div class = "lvm-task-number"><p>Task 4:</p></div>

 To avoid surprises, however, we've disabled these scheduled runs on the Learning VM.
 Instead, we'll be using the `puppet agent` tool to trigger runs manually.

-As you're working through this Quest Guide, keep in mind that the Learning VM is running *both* a puppet master *and* a puppet agent.
-This is a bit different than what you'd see in a typical architecture, where a single puppet master would serve a collection of puppet agent nodes.
-The puppet master is where you keep all your puppet code.
-Earlier when you used the `puppet module` tool to install the `graphite` module, that was a task for the puppet master.
-When you want to manually trigger a puppet run with the `puppet agent` tool, that's a command you would use on an agent node, not the master.
+As you're working through this Quest Guide, keep in mind that the Learning VM is running *both* a Puppet master *and* a Puppet agent.
+This is a bit different than what you'd see in a typical architecture, where a single Puppet master would serve a collection of Puppet agent nodes.
+The Puppet master is where you keep all your Puppet code.
+Earlier when you used the `puppet module` tool to install the `graphite` module, that was a task for the Puppet master.
+When you want to manually trigger a Puppet run with the `puppet agent` tool, that's a command you would use on an agent node, not the master.

-So put on your agent hat and trigger a puppet run:
+So put on your agent hat and trigger a Puppet run:

     puppet agent --test